hertze/FinishingTouches/README.md

 		"actions": [["35mm ISO 3200 (3600 Monochrome)", "The Film Grain 3600 Monochrome.atn"]]
 	}

 The keyword `bw` is set in Lightroom (or Bridge).
 When Finishing Touches finds this keyword in an image file it runs the action `35mm ISO 3200 (3600 Monochrome)` for images with a 2x3 aspect ratio.
 It also resizes this images to 3600px on the short side.
-Note where you need the quotation marks and the square brackets around the action.
+Note where you need the quotation marks and the square brackets around the actions.
 All library objects but the last one needs a comma after the closing `}`.
 The item `target_size` is optional.

 You can add as many actions as you like to a library object and they will be executed in the order you've listed them.